PriyabrataNaskar/Pigeon-News-App/README.md

 - [Retrofit](https://square.github.io/retrofit/): Simplify Network Calls on background thread
 - Lottie: Play animation on the error screen or when the Internet is Unavailable
 - [GSON Library](https://github.com/google/gson): Converting JSON to POJO/Kotlin Data Class & vice-versa

+## Getting Started

+- To get started with this project, you'll need to clone the repository and open it in Android Studio.
+- Make sure you're using updated Android Studio to support Android Gradle Plugin 8 above.
+- Create a file on root directory: ```credentials.properties``` and add ```NEWS_API_KEY= YOUR_API_KEY```
+- Sync & Build Project
+- You should be able to build the APK on your local machine

+## Usage

+This project can be used as a template for other developers who want to learn Multi-Module with MVI & Clean Architecture.

 ## Contributing